 - Desirable: Experience of working in complex and volatile contexts, including familiarity Syria or the Middle East.

-- The candidate when with the CMU will be based in Amman, Erbil (in Iraq) or North-East Syria, and share his/her time between the main guesthouse and office (Erbil) and field guesthouses / offices (NES).
+- The candidate when with the CMU will be based in Erbil (in Iraq) or Northeast Syria, and share his/her time between the main guesthouse and office (Erbil) and field guesthouses / offices (Northeast Syria).

 - In the main base, living conditions are comfortable with opportunities and places to socialize.
 In the operational bases, living conditions are more basic with less opportunities and places to socialize.

-- General security situation in Derik is good.
-It is close to the Iraq border.
+- General security situation is good.
 Use of mobile phones is widespread.
 All PIN’s offices and guesthouses have internet.
 Health services are available with a medevac mechanism.